adnanbaysal/st-backend/README.md

 After that, unit tests will run whenever you try to push changes.
 The changes will be pushed only if the tests pass.
 Before pushing changes, make sure to run docker services so that tests requiring db connection can access it.

-NOTE: Currently, integration tests are not running in neither pre-push, nor in the Bitbucket pipeline.
-Reasons fo these are:
-1. `pre-push`: To reduce the number of `abstractapi` calls since they are limited for free plan
-2. Bitbucket pipelines: This needs a separate service structure in the file `bitbucket-pipelines.yml` since it's not obvious to run `docker-compose.yml` in Bitbucket pipelines.
-If time permits, pipeline file will be updated to run integration tests on push as an improvement.
+NOTE: Currently, integration tests are not running in the Bitbucket pipeline, because this needs a separate service structure in the file `bitbucket-pipelines.yml` since it's not obvious to run `docker-compose.yml` in Bitbucket pipelines.
+If time permits, pipeline file will be updated to run integration tests after push to Bitbucket as an improvement.

-Therefore, currently it's developer's responsibility to run the integration tests locally.

 ### Updating the OpenAPI schema ###
-Whenever there is a change in API specs, the OpenAPI schema can be updated with the following command in the `social_text` directory under the root repository directory:
+Whenever there is a change in API specs, the OpenAPI schema can be updated with the following command in the repository root:
 ```commandline
 ./manage.py spectacular --color --file schema.yml
 ```